unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV5/readme.md

 But neither have mutliple variants with different properties, hence I thought it would not be a correct application of abstract classes and implements.

+1. Recurrent tasks lead to a too large dataset that can't be set, because the custom sort ID is set/changed multiple times per second per recurrent task.
+All those modifications are stored increasing some file size to over 21800 lines.

+	1.b The attempted solution is to not set the customSort value of the recurrent parent/template tasks.

 2. Testing the "task.setId()" using "task.getId()" seems like it is not thorough testing, the methods could individually still be faulty, but compensate eachothers faults.
 I have not yet been creative enough to test them individually.